Enjoy a carefree diving day with us in small, guided by a professional Dive Master or Instructor who caters to your level of dive experience.

 290.000 IDR per day

-On our Shark Day trip we dive in the North of Komodo, most known for its drift dives, seamounts with pelagic schools of fish and of course sharky waters.
 The most common sharks we can see in Komodo are the white tip reef sharks, black tip reef sharks and grey reef sharks. because we meticulously plan out our day and select our dive sites according to the tide and sea conditions so that everybody can enjoy the dives on their own level.
-Here’s a summary of some of the most famous sites in this area of the park.

 It’s true, the manta rays have put Komodo island on the map for the dive community.
 But a lot of divers leave this place in awe because of its abundance of marine life and vast gardens of healthy coral reef.